 John has been the lead attorney in numerous reported Circuit Court, District Court and Bankruptcy Court decisions, has been interviewed and quoted in connection with many of his cases, and has been quoted numerous times on bankruptcy related issues.
-His cases have been featured in publications such as The New York Times, The Wall Street Journal and The American Lawyer.
+John’s cases have been featured in publications such as The New York Times, The Wall Street Journal and The American Lawyer, and he has appeared on CNBC’s “American Greed.”
 John has written various bankruptcy-related materials and has lectured on bankruptcy matters.

-Represents Chapter 11 trustee in Maywood Capital Corp., a multi-debtor proceeding involving a $200 million real estate Ponzi scheme.
+- Represents Chapter 11 trustee in Maywood Capital Corp., a multi-debtor proceeding involving a $200 million real estate Ponzi scheme.

-Represents trustee of Waterford Wedgwood, USA, Inc., a multi-debtor proceeding involving over $100 million in fraudulent conveyance and preference actions.
+- Represents trustee of Waterford Wedgwood, USA, Inc., a multi-debtor proceeding involving over $100 million in fraudulent conveyance and preference actions.

-Represents trustee of Trace International Holdings, Inc., in breach of fiduciary duty action resulting in judgments in excess of $200 million.
+- Represents trustee of Trace International Holdings, Inc., in breach of fiduciary duty action resulting in judgments in excess of $200 million.

-Lead counsel to Barney's, Inc. in its Chapter 11 cases.
+- Lead counsel to Barney's, Inc. in its Chapter 11 cases.

 - Represented operating trustee in Strictly Rhythm Records.

-Represented Kingsboro Medical Group, P.C., an 80-physician medical group, in its Chapter 11 proceedings.
+- Represented Kingsboro Medical Group, P.C., an 80-physician medical group, in its Chapter 11 proceedings.

-Represented operating Chapter 11 trustee of Artha Management and its 67 related real estate limited partnership cases.
+- Represented operating Chapter 11 trustee of Artha Management and its 67 related real estate limited partnership cases.

-Represented a significant equity holder and co-general partner in the Theatre Row Chapter 11 proceedings.
+- Represented a significant equity holder and co-general partner in the Theatre Row Chapter 11 proceedings.

 Selected Publications, Writings and Speaking Engagements

-“New Sale Guideline Rules for the Eastern District of New York”, The Business Advisor, April 30, 2010, Co-Author.
+- “New Sale Guideline Rules for the Eastern District of New York”, The Business Advisor, April 30, 2010, Co-Author.

-Pereira v.
+- Pereira v.
 Cogan, A Case Study in “Vicinity of Insolvency” Jurisprudence and the Resulting Shift of Fiduciary Duties.
 Presented at Valcon: The Conference on Bankruptcy Valuation, March 5, 2004, Austin, Texas.